-New Statue At U.S. Open Honors African-American Tennis Pioneer Althea Gibson
+New Statue At U.S. Open Honors African American Tennis Pioneer Althea Gibson

 "Althea, with her two ticker-tape parades, still wasn't allowed into a hotel where the whites sleep or a water fountain to drink where whites drink, but she helped to break that down," Buxton said.

-After leaving the tennis world, Gibson had a brief career as a golfer, becoming the first African-American woman to join the Ladies Professional Golf Association.
+After leaving the tennis world, Gibson had a brief career as a golfer, becoming the first African American woman to join the Ladies Professional Golf Association.

 Etched on one of the granite blocks of the Gibson statue is a quote from her: "I hope that I have accomplished just one thing: that I have been a credit to tennis and my country."